 Read more about Apprenticeships at Atlas and how we support our apprentices.

 Our team has trained and helped many junior engineers over our careers.
 We have taken a biologist who wanted to change careers, taught them functional programming, and seen them go on to have a great engineering career.
-We’ve helped someone with no startup experience transition from a sales role into product management (they’re now an A+ Product Manager).
+We’ve helped someone with no startup experience transition from a sales role into product management.
 We’ve mentored a new grad into a QA engineering path.
 We can't teach you to have great analytical ability, but we can teach you the skills and tools to be a successful engineer.

 Want to List Your Company?